 5. Grassalkovich Palace

-Located in Bratislava, this palace was opened in the year 1760 and is a residence of the Slovakia’s President.
+Located in Bratislava, this palace was opened in the year 1760 and is a resident of Slovakia’s President.
 The design of this palace is inspired by Rococo-late Baroque summer palace.
 Also, this palace is famous for its architecture which reflects the authentic European vibes.

 The style of the architecture is influenced by Baroque architecture.
 There is also a French garden in front of the palace which makes this place even more attractive for the tourists.